Dev4w4n/e-masjid.my/README.md

 This will automatically build all the APIs, and run the docker-compose file where it will spin up 6 containers for the developments environment.

-Once the containers are up, you may stop any of the containers depending on what you will be working on to save your local resources.
+Once the containers are up, you may stop any of the containers depending on what you will be working on to free up your local resources.

 ## Contributing guide